vanillaSlice/blog/content/post/keep-those-prs-small.md

 updates distracting?
 Do they draw attention away from the main problem that you are attempting to solve?

 Somebody has to take time out of their day to review your code.
 Put yourself in their shoes.
-Make it easy for them and they'll (hopefully) return the favour with the PRs they send your way.
+Make it easy for them and they'll, hopefully, return the favour with the PRs they send your way.

 ## Final thoughts